VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 This is how to make open-access publication of a municipal project:

 1. Confirm that there is a desire to make open-access publication of a project.
-1. The solutions architect prepares the file required for approval and submits it to an IT director or the latter’s delegate.
+1. The solutions architect of the project presents the request to the Open-Source Committee.
 1. Once permission has been obtained, the solutions architect designates the project maintainer in charge of publication.
 1. The project maintainer responsible for publication prepares the code.
 In